What is voluntary life insurance and how does it work?

 Voluntary life insurance plans are usually guaranteed issue up to a certain limit, which means you don’t need to provide medical documentation or answer health questions – your acceptance is automatic.
 If you apply for coverage (or are looking to increase it) above the guaranteed-issue limit, you will have to provide medical documentation or provide evidence of good health.
 Your enrollment site or packet should state what the guaranteed-issue limit is, and if you have questions, contact your HR department.

-What is portability?
-It means you can take your existing insurance coverage with you if you leave the company.
 One advantage of voluntary life insurance is that it’s among the few benefits that can be continued after your employment ends – even if your health worsens to the point that it would be difficult to qualify for another policy.
 However, while many voluntary plans are portable, others aren’t: to avoid unpleasant surprises, you should find out whether your company’s plan is portable before you sign up.
+The same applies to the ability to convert a life insurance policy.
+For example, Guardian offers the ability to convert its basic and voluntary term life insurance products.

 What are the different types of voluntary coverage?